kachmark4423/portfolio/README.md

 # portfolio
-This repository contains samples that demonstrate my capabilities with python.
+This repository contains samples that demonstrate my capabilities with python and other programing languages.

 Note: UIs were designed to demonstrate functionality and not necessarily visual appeal